JuliaGPU/juliagpu.org/post/2026-06-23-gpu_ecosystem.md

 Where OpenCL.jl offers portability at the cost of abstraction, Vulkan provides explicit, low-overhead control over GPU resources.
 The package hasn't reached 1.0 yet but is maintained and considered stable.
 It serves as a low-level foundation for higher-level graphics and compute work in Julia, and is rather meant for developers.

+[Lava.jl](https://github.com/SimonDanisch/Lava.jl) is a Julia GPU backend that compiles Julia code to SPIR-V for execution via Vulkan, functioning as a unified compute, graphics, and ray tracing platform.
+It serves as a drop-in replacement for other GPU backends through the KernelAbstractions.jl and GPUArrays.jl interface, while additionally enabling graphics shaders and hardware-accelerated ray tracing written entirely in Julia rather than GLSL.
+The package supports cross-platform execution on NVIDIA, AMD, Intel, Apple, and software renderers.

 ### High-level kernels

 Several packages build on lower-level primitives to provide ready-made parallel algorithms.